-Another strictly mobile challenge: it doesn't have a headphone jack.
+However, it doesn't have a headphone jack.
 If you want the standard 3.5mm jack in a computer-like device, you'll spring for an actual computer.

 Everything about the iPad Pro 11 makes it the best experience if you're looking for the best Apple tablet - you'll just need to swallow the high price - but it's no MacBook replacement.

-Read the full review: iPad Pro 11 review
+Read the full review: iPad Pro 11 (2018)

 The iPad Pro 12.9 (2018) is a big monster – monster in the good kind of way, as it effortlessly crushes half the things you need in your life – goodbye mobile phone, laptop, coloring pad, music mixing table, games console.
 It's the ultimate creativity and workflow tool, with its huge screen, useful peripherals and snappy iOS.